yugabyte/improved_jenkins_client/README.md

 If you would like to contribute to this project, just do the following:

-1. Fork the repo on Github.
+1. Fork the repo on GitHub.
 2. Add your features and make commits to your forked repo.
 3. Make a pull request to this repo.
 4. Review will be done and changes will be requested.